eirikb/weechat.js/README.md

 ```

 __.on([type], callback)__
-Listeners, when an even occures in WeeChat:
+Listeners, when an even occurs in WeeChat:

 ```JavaScript
 client.on('_buffer_line_added', function(line) {